SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-07-ivermectin-revenant.md

 ## The Weekend Conclusion

 It appears to be a brave effort, though we need to see the details to be sure.
-But it appears to be an irrelevant comparison now, because:
+But it also appears to be an irrelevant effort, because:

 - The cohort of patients has some problems with age and gender biases, though this might have been corrected by their methods; we'll see when there's a full report.
 On the other hand, the use of a US EMR system biases you toward employed people with health insurance, and I seen no way around that.
 - The sample is unbalanced, and probably should have done case/control sampling to make it so.
 That would have reduced statistical significance dramatically, so I'd like to hear from the authors about that, too.